Tips to prepare for your trip!

 If leaving in the morning at 8:00 am; if in the afternoon, at 3:30 pm.

-Is it true that sailboats aren't allowed in San Blas?
+Is it true that yacht charter isn't allowed in San Blas?

 Panama is a year-round destination for adventure travelers.
 Temperatures are the same all year (avg.
 27°C/82°F) and hurricanes & tornados do not reach this area.

 During the dry season there's plenty of wind to sail around.
 If the sailing part is your priority we encourage to visit us then.
 The wet season has advantage of having really calm waters; it's when snorkeling and swimming are best enjoyed.